nuuuwan/news_lk3_data/README.md

 The number of tourist arrivals from 01 January 2024 to 4th of February has been calculated to 236,746 arrivals by the SLTDA.

+Federal Appeals Court rules Trump does not have presidential immunity

 ◼️

 [Data](articles/0ad7dcce.json)